Kuso0taku/sibsutis-prog/sem1/pract11/task.md

 5. The result of the program is the output of 10 entered values to the file via `>`.

 ### Var 7
-- Creating a structure for storing data about tourist routes (cities, attractions, distances between cities, transportation).
+- Creating a structure for storing data about computer games (genre, developer, platform, release date).

 ### See also
 - back to [readme](./readme.md)